mplanckensteiner/Portfolio/README.md

 </p>

 ## Firebase ToDo
-GHFollowers is a take home project iOS app created during the Sean Allen's intermediate iOS tutorial ['Take Home Project'](https://seanallen.teachable.com/courses/enrolled/681906).
+Firebase ToDo is a iOS app created during the Peter Friese's intermediate iOS tutorial ['Sign in with Apple using SwiftUI and Firebase'](https://peterfriese.dev/replicating-reminder-swiftui-firebase-part3/).

-Using the GitHub API, it is built 100% with programmatic UI without storyboards.
-It displays the followers of an user, allowing to save favorites and visit the profile website of selected users.
+* SwiftUI.
+* MVVM architecture.
+* Firebase.
+* Sign in with Apple.
+* Firebase AuthenticationServices

 <br>
 <p align="center">